 Here are some specific points concerning statutes of limitations:

-The statute of limitations for overpayments or audits may be extended if both the taxpayer and the Tax Commission agree to the extension of time.
+The statute of limitations for refunds and audits may be extended if both the taxpayer and the Tax Commission agree to the extension of time.
 For example, if an audit of your tax return is for an older year, you may be requested to extend the statute of limitations in order to allow additional time to provide documentation, complete the audit, or file an appeal.

 If the statute of limitations is about to expire and you do not agree to an extension of time, the audit will be concluded based upon the information currently available.
-This would prevent the auditor from considering additional adjustments, such as deductions that could lower your tax due.
+This would prevent the auditor from considering additional adjustments before the normal statue expires, such as deductions that could lower your tax due.